jorop/landscaping-docs/docs/heights.md

 Regardles of the selection, force a square landscape.
 This enables to export/import weightmaps in the native UE Landscape Edit Mode (e.g. for editing weightmaps in another program)

-### Use World Partition

-> Only available in Unreal Engine 5

-Check this to create a Landscape / Open World with World Partition (usually you want it).
-If not using World Partition, the Landscape can be 8192 meters max (x or y direction).

-> Please make sure you use the `Empty Open World` Template when enabling World Partition and check `Enable Streaming` in World Settings
+### Desired Max Landscape Size

+The maximum size of a created Landscape of World Partition or single Landscape imports in meter.
+If the size of a single Landscape exceeds this size, it will be split, and multiple Landscape Actors are created in the level.
+This is the size of the resulting Landscape in Unreal Engine, not the max size or resolution of a source file (like GeoTiff, etc.).
+E.g. a value of 32768 will import landscapes with maximum 32 km length or width.
+32768 will need at least 128 GB of RAM.

+> `Desired Max Landscape Size` defaults to `8192` meter.
+> Edit Layers can only be activated if the value is `16384` or below.

+Tip: you can type aritmetic expressions into the input box like `8192*2` or `8192/2`

 ### World Partition Grid Size

 > Only available in Unreal Engine 5

 Grid size for the World Partition Landscape.

+> Please make sure you use the `Empty Open World` Template when enabling World Partition and check `Enable Streaming` in World Settings.

+## Resample to First Tile

+> Only available in Unreal Engine 5

+Will import all imported DTM files (or Mapbox height data) to the resolution of the first imported DTM of the level enabling seamless worlds with no gaps.
+This might lead to up- or downsampling depending on the first imported DTM.

 ### Smooth Steps